photos by R. Whittaker

 I couldn’t call my meeting with Bebe Barrett a coincidence exactly.
-I was walking in Kensington, an unincorporated section of the East Bay Hills north of Berkeley, and had stopped to photograph a dramatic sculpture at the edge of a quiet street.
-(Homeowners express themselves in so many ways.
-There’s the charming commonplace of vernacular objects tucked into gardens, while the lack of such personal touches—those tidy and impersonal front lawns, the overgrown or dried-out patches of bare earth or the eternally weed-free concrete or gravel yards—all speak just as clearly, if with different voices.)
+I was walking in Kensington in the East Bay Hills just north of Berkeley, and had stopped to photograph a sculpture at the edge of a quiet street.
 And as I was looking for the best angle, I noticed an older woman slowly making her way up the street.
-She stopped and was watching me, maybe a hundred feet away.
+She stopped and was watching me.
 As I continued looking for a good angle, she remained stock still, watching me from behind dark sunglasses.
-Besides her dark sunglasses and a scarf over her head, there was something that set her apart.
+But aside from that, there was something else that set her apart.
 Once I was finished, I walked her way.

 “What are you doing?” she asked.